FAIRmat-NFDI/pynxtools/docs/learn/multi-format-reader.md

 ```python
 def get_data(self, key: str, path: str) -> Any:
 ```
-Here, `key` is the config dict key (e.g., `"/ENTRY[my-entry]/data/data"`) and path is the path that comes _after_ the prefix.
-In the example config dict above, `path` would be `mydata`.
+Here, `key` is the config dict key (e.g., `"/ENTRY[my-entry]/data/data"`) and path is the path that comes _after_ the prefix in the config file.
+In this example, `path` would be `mydata`.
 With these two inputs, the reader should be able to return the correct data for this template key.

 ### Special rules
 - **Lists as config value**: It is possible to write a list of possible configurations of the sort
   ```json
   "/ENTRY/title":"['@attrs:my_title', '@eln', 'no title']"
   ```
-  The value most be a str of a list, with each item being a string itself.
-This allows to provide different options depending if the data exists for the given callback.
+  The value most be a string of a list, with each item being a string itself.
+This allows to provide different options depending if the data exists for a given callback.
 For each list item , it is checked if a value can be returned and if so, the value is written.
 In this example, the converter would check (in order) the `@attrs` (with path `"my_title"`) and `@eln` (with path `""`) tokens and write the respective value if it exists.
 If not, it defaults to "no title".
   This concept can be particularly useful if the same config file is used for multiple measurement configurations, where for some setup, the same metadata may or not be available.

     Note that if this notation is used, it may be helpful to pass the `suppress_warning` keyword as `True` to the read function.
 Otherwise, there will be a warning for every non-existent value.